 In EYFS we follow 'Planning in the Moment' which we have adapted to ensure that our children's needs are met.
-In Key Stage 1, particularly Class 1 some of these elements are followed in child-initiated learning sessions.
+In Key Stage 1 children also follow the principles of 'Planning in the Moment' in their child-initiated learning sessions.
+All staff in EYFS and KS1 have received the training for 'Planning in the Moment' - Anna Ephgrave.
 We also have topics which help scaffold the children's learning and ensure a variety of different learning and experiences takes place.
 We create medium term plans based on The Early Years International Primary Curriculum and adapt them where necessary, taking into account the children's interests and developmental ability.
 The learning objectives (Intent) are lifted from the Cherry Garden Schemes of work and we use the Cherry Garden Branch Map assessments which ensure that our children's smaller steps of progress and achievement can be evidenced and celebrated.
 The series of topics below offer experiences in all seven areas of learning.
 Children who are in Year 1 and above are assessed using iASEND assessment.

 EYFS Autumn Spring Summer This is Me!
-Weather Wonders The Brilliant Bug Ball Bears Christmas Dinosaur Detectives!
-Ocean Treasures
+Weather Wonders The Brilliant Bug Ball & Christmas Dinosaur Detectives!
+Little Gardeners

 We always remain flexible to allow for unplanned circumstances and children's responses.
 Our planning is continually evaluated by all staff to ensure that children's individual next steps in learning and personalised learning needs are met.
 The children have targets in-keeping with the rest of the school which focus on all areas of the EYFS.
-These targets are guided from the Cherry Garden Tapestry assessments mainly together with the children's individual EHCPs, Development Matters, Birth to Five Matters and Schemes of Work.
+These targets are guided from the Cherry Garden Tapestry assessments mainly together with the children's individual EHCPs.
 These specific targets are changed every half term or earlier when the children have achieved them.

 Children will engage in whole group and small group activities alongside their independent learning with special focus sessions throughout the day to develop the children's attention and listening skills and their communication skills.
 There are also allocated times for whole class daily carpet learning sessions which increase over the year as appropriate, to meet the children's needs.
 Phonics and Mathematics is planned and taught discreetly.
 Phonics is taught following the DfE validated phonic scheme, Twinkl Phonics.
 Mathematics is taught following the principles of White Rose Maths which have been adapted to best meet the ability and needs of the children in Badgers Class.
-PSED is ongoing throughout every part of the school day, however the children alongside every other class at Haughton have a dedicated PSED lesson following the Jigsaw scheme of work for EYFS.
+PSED is ongoing throughout every part of the school day and staff use situations and opportunities when they arise to support the children in this vital area, so it is more meaningful to them.